 Living in New York, Amos found herself closed off from the art world owing to her race and gender.
 She once said that as a Black woman, just walking into the studio was “a political act.”
-When she was 23 years old, she was the youngest member and only female artist who joined Spiral, an early collective of 15 African American male artists interested in social change.
-Spiral included now-celebrated male artists Romare Bearden, Norman Lewis, and Hale Woodruff.
-Before being admitted to Spiral, Amos had to submit her work to the men for approval.
+When she was 23 years old, she was the youngest member and only female artist who joined the Spiral Group, an early collective of 15 African American male artists interested in social change.
+The Spiral Group included now-celebrated male artists Romare Bearden, Norman Lewis, and Hale Woodruff.
+Before being admitted to the Spiral Group, Amos had to submit her work to the men for approval.
 “They were very nervous about having a woman in their group,” she later said.
 “They wanted to make sure I was a real artist and not a dilettante or something.”

 In one of Amos’ paintings, a 1966 self-portrait “Flower Sniffer” Amos presented herself alone in a vast abstract field of paint, enjoying the fragrance of flowers.
 The artist steadily returns the viewer’s gaze, asserting and defining her own place within her work as she arranges a flower bouquet.
 In “Sandy and Her Husband” 1973 she depicted a happy couple posing in contemporary fashions as she did in her earlier “Flower Sniffer.”

 During the 1970s, Amos taught textile design at the Newark School of Fine and Industrial Arts.
-She was able to thrive as a weaver due to the rise of weaving and fabric art in the Feminist Art Movement.
+She was able to thrive as a weaver due to the rise of weaving and fiber art in the Feminist Art Movement.

 In 1980, she began as an assistant professor at the Mason Gross School of Art at Rutgers University.
 She worked her way up to full professorship and served as the Chair of the Art Department before her retirement in 2008.

 In the early 1980s, Amos joined the feminist collective Heresies as one of its few black members and found that her previous disdain for white feminists disappeared.
 She felt that female artists of both races were equally discriminated against and that both groups were in the same situation when it came to showing and selling their art.
 She was also one of the Guerrilla Girls.